software-students-spring2024/1-specification-exercise-se-2pm/README.md

 As a user, I want to use the rating app so that I can know what places around campus are trendy among my peers in college.

-As a user, I want to use the rating app so that I can thrift shop used goods like furniture from other users.

 As a user, I want to use the rating app so that I can interact with other users through Direct Messages efficiently.

 As a user, I want to use the rating app so that I can sort experiences by rating and distance.